matthew-brett/pydagogue/curious_git.rst

 1. a commit containing the changes to ``nobel_prize_paper.txt``, with comment "Changes to introduction";
-2. Another commit containing the changes to ``very_clever_analysis.py`` with comment "Crazy new analysis"
+2. Another commit that adds the changes to ``very_clever_analysis.py`` with comment "Crazy new analysis"

 How can I do that?